Singularities of free group character varieties: Singularities

 \end{lem}

 It is not always the case that the tangent space to the quotient is the quotient of tangent spaces.
-Just consider representations from the free group of rank $1$ into $\SLm{3}$.
+Consider representations from the free group of rank $1$ into $\SLm{3}$.
 The ring of invariants is two dimensional and the ring is generated by $\tr{\xb}$ and $\tr{\xb^{-1}}$.
 So the ideal is zero and the ring is free.
 Consequently it is smooth and the representation sending everything to the identity (having maximal stabilizer) is a non-singular point.
 This illustrates that there can be smooth points in the quotient that have positive-dimensional stabilizer.
 At these points, $T_{\rho}(\RC{r}(G)\aq G)\not\cong T_{\rho}(\RC{r}(G))/T_{\rho}(\mathsf{Orb}_\rho),$ seen by simply comparing dimensions.

-We also note that if we replace free groups by finitely generated groups then the above isomorphisms require a more careful treatment due to the possible existence of nilpotents in the coordinate ring of $\RC{r}(G)$ (see \cite{Si4}).
+We also note that if we replace free groups by finitely generated groups $\Gamma$ then the above isomorphisms require a more careful treatment due to the possible existence of nilpotents in the coordinate ring of the scheme associated to $\RC{\Gamma}(G)$ (see \cite{Si4}).

 Recall that $\RC{r}(G)^s$ is the set of irreducible representations, and $\XC{r}(G)^{s}=\RC{r}(G)^s/G$.
-An action is called {\it locally free} if the stabilizer is finite dimensional and is called proper if the action $G\times X\to X\times X$ is a proper mapping.
+An action is called {\it locally free} if the stabilizer is finite, and is called proper if the action $G\times X\to X\times X$ is a proper mapping.
 In general, the quotient by a proper locally free action of a reductive group on a smooth manifold is an orbifold (a space locally modeled on finite quotients of $\R^n$).

 The following lemma can be found in \cite[pages 54-57]{JM}.
 See also \cite{G5,G8}.

 \begin{lem}Let $G$ be reductive and $r,n\geq 2$.
 The $\p G$ action on $\RC{r}(G)^s$ is locally free and proper. \end{lem}